MauricioIQA/Module-2/README.md

 # VBA of Wall Street

 ## Overview of Project
-This is an Excell Macro designed to analyze the potential benefit of diferent stocks from 2017-2018, comparing them by daily volume and % of profit.
+This is an Excel Macro designed to analyze the potential benefit of different stocks from 2017-2018, comparing them by daily volume and % of profit.

 ## Results
 ### 2017